-We have measured the pulse heights for signals (from cosmics and radioactive sources) using different gas mixtures, different channel widths, and different operating voltages [39].
+We have measured the pulse heights for signals (from cosmics and radioactive sources) using different gas mixtures, different channel widths, and different operating voltages [40].
 We have studied the plateau width versus high voltage, pressure dependence of pulse height, proportional mode running, and limited streamer mode running.
-The most probable pulse for our baseline design is approximately 0.5 pC.